 Now, all your reclaimed clay is bagged, marked, and ready to use in convent wedgeable sizes.

-When you’re ready to use your clay, wedge it really good.
+When you’re ready to use your clay, wedge it really well.

 If you treat your clay good, it will be good to you and respond well when you mold it to your liking.